Studies show if you want to reach a goal, monitoring your results drastically improves your chances of success.

 Sales volume variance is sometimes confused with sales quantity variance (SQV).
 However, they are slightly different, though both are necessary for a true understanding of your sales record.
 To wit:

-You need to know where your money is coming from, whether from a few huge sales you worked toward all year (say, large components for a space station) or oodles of smaller sales in a constant stream.
+You need to know where your money is coming from, whether from a few large enterprise deals or numerous smaller transactions or oodles of smaller sales in a constant stream.
 Factors that affect sales quantity variance include:

 In calculating these numbers, you will also want to account for the sales mix variance – how significant is each type of product's proportion of total actual sales and total sales volume?
 You should also calculate the contribution margins, which is how much additional revenue you make above your breakeven point, where the amount of money you put into creating products for sale is equaled by the income you made in selling them.